harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 	- In such case, the program may compile and run fine as long as the function is not called.
 However, if the function is called, the linker will raise error.

 ### Declarations vs. definitions
-- A **declaration** tells the compiler about the existence of an identifier and its associated type information.
+- A <mark class="hltr-trippy">declaration</mark> tells the compiler about the existence of an identifier and its associated type information.
 	- Example: `int add(int x, int y);`, `int x;`
-- A **definition** is a declaration that actually implements or instantiates the identifier.
+- A <mark class="hltr-trippy">definition</mark> is a declaration that actually implements or instantiates the identifier.
 	- Note that `int x;` is both a definition and a declaration.
-- Declarations that aren't definitions are called **pure declarations**.
+- Declarations that aren't definitions are called <mark class="hltr-trippy">pure declarations</mark>.
 	- In common language, the term declaration is typically used to mean a pure declaration, and a definition is used to mean a definition that also serves as a declaration.

 ### The one definition rule (ODR)
-- The one definition rule (ODR) is a well-known rule in C++ that consists of three parts:
+- The <mark class="hltr-trippy">one definition rule (ODR)</mark> is a well-known rule in C++ that consists of three parts:
-	- Within a file, each function, variable, type or template in a given scope can only have one definition.
+	1. Within a file, each function, variable, type or template in a given scope can only have one definition.
 Definitions occurring in different scopes do not violate this rule.
-	- Within a program, each function or variable in a given scope can only have one definition.
+	2. Within a program, each function or variable in a given scope can only have one definition.
 This rule exists because programs can have more than one file.
 Functions and variables not visible to the linker are excluded from this rule.
-	- Types, templates, inline functions, and inline variables are allowed to have duplicate definitions in different files, so long as each definition is identical.
+	3. Types, templates, inline functions, and inline variables are allowed to have duplicate definitions in different files, so long as each definition is identical.
 - Violating part 1 of the ODR will cause the compiler to issue a redefinition error.
 - Violating ODR part 2 will cause the linker to issue a redefinition error.
 - Violating ODR part 3 will cause undefined behavior.